Whiteprint: The diazo printing process

 Next, the original is peeled from the diazo paper as the sandwich of master and diazo exits the machine, and the diazo sheet alone is fed into the developing chamber.
 Here, fumes of ammonium hydroxide create an extremely alkaline environment.
 Under these conditions, the azodyes (couplers) react with the remaining diazonium salt and undergo a chemical reaction that results in the unexposed lines changing color from invisible (or yellow) to a visible dark color.
 The range of colors for these lines is usually blue or black, but sepia (a brownish hue) is also quite popular.
 When making multiple copies of an original no more than four or five copies can typically be made at a time, due to the build-up of ammonia fumes, even with ventilation fans in the duplication room.
 A slight delay of perhaps five minutes is often required for the fumes to subside enough to permit making additional copies if no ventilation exists.
-Many blueprint shops ran ventilation ducts from the machines to outside.
-Smaller and mid-size blueprint machines were often outfitted with neutralizers which absorbed some of the ammonia for a period of time.
+Many blueprint shops ran ventilation ducts from the machines to the outside.
+Smaller and mid-size blueprint machines were often outfitted with neutralizers which absorbed some of the ammonia for some time.

-If the lines are too light, it is also possible to run the blue-line through the developing chamber once more, which often increases the contrast of the lines relative to the base media.
+If the lines are too light, it is also possible to run the blue line through the developing chamber once more, which often increases the contrast of the lines relative to the base media.
 Repeated lack of contrast and light prints is also a tip-off that the operator needs to adjust the speed or amount of ammonia.
 Sometimes both the master and the diazo print are inadvertently fed through the developing chamber together.
-If this occurs, one simply peels the master from the diazo paper and runs the diazo sheet through the developer once more to more fully develop the lines.
+If this occurs, one simply peels the master from the diazo paper and runs the diazo sheet through the developer once more to fully develop the lines.

-Diazo printing was one of the most economic methods to reproduce large engineering and architectural drawings.
+Diazo printing was one of the most economical methods to reproduce large engineering and architectural drawings for most of the 20th Century.

 Fading prints

-A quirk of diazo blueline prints is that with continued exposure to ultraviolet light, either from natural sunlight or from typical office fluorescent lighting, a blueline copy can fade over a span of months (indoors) or just days (outdoors), becoming illegible.
+A quirk of diazo blueline prints is that with continued exposure to ultraviolet light, either from natural sunlight or from typical office fluorescent lighting, a blueline copy can fade over months (indoors) or just days (outdoors), becoming illegible.
 This fading process thus requires reduplication of the original documents every few months in a typical office for any project using bluelines.
 Hence, blueline drawings that are used as engineering working copy prints have to be protected when not in use by storing them in flat files in the dark.
 Incandescent lighting was often used in areas where blueline engineering prints needed to be posted on a wall for long periods to hinder rapid fading.

 Improperly exposed bluelines are more likely to fade at an increased rate since the chemical reaction in the ammonia phase continues until the process is completed.
-But also properly exposed bluelines should not be exposed to the elements, and bluelines kept in flat files or hanging on racks in a cool, dry room often retain the majority of their lines and are able to be subsequently scanned into a digital format for various purposes.
+But also properly exposed bluelines should not be exposed to the elements, and bluelines kept in flat files or hanging on racks in a cool, dry room often retain the majority of their lines and can be subsequently scanned into a digital format for various purposes.